AWACS: NATO’s 'eyes in the sky'

-The aircraft is 46.6 metre long, 4.5 metre wide, has a 44.43-metre wingspan and is powered by four TF-33-PW110A turbojet engines.
+The aircraft is 46.6 metres long, 4.5 metres wide, has a 44.43-metre wingspan and is powered by four TF-33-PW110A turbojet engines.
 The rotodome has a diameter of 9.1 metre.
 A flight crew of three and mission crew of 12, which can be tailored to the assigned mission, operate the aircraft.

 In 2019, the cockpit was modernised with a glass cockpit designed to meet evolving European air traffic management requirements.
 The NATO E-3A is currently undergoing a large-scale mission and audio system modernisation effort called the Final Lifetime Extension Programme, which will ensure the aircraft’s operational viability through 2035.